Xfinity Router or Modem Blinking Orange Light – Causes and Fixes

 • Power supply failure

-Can all manifest as a blinking orange light.
-If you’ve ruled out other causes, faulty hardware could be preventing your router from connecting.
+Can all manifest as a blinking yellow/amber light.
+If you’ve ruled out other causes, faulty hardware could be preventing your gateway from connecting.

 Loose Cable Connections

-Loose network cables are one of the simplest factors that can cause a blinking orange light.
+Loose network cables are one of the simplest factors that can cause a blinking yellow/amber light.
 If any of the following cables are disconnected or loose, it can disrupt the connection:

 • Power cable